zaprodk/FireCR-Dental-hacking/README.md

 The scanning of the PSP Imaging plate is done by an Altera EP4CE15E22C8N Cyclone IV-FPGA which interfaces to the STM32 CPU over some kind of parallel interface.

-The main graphical resources is held on MicroSD-card and scans are also saved to SD-card, as well as streamed over Ethernet to the controlling application.
+The main graphical resources is held on a 16GB MicroSD-card and scans are also saved to SD-card, as well as streamed over Ethernet to the controlling application.
+The contents of the MicroSD has been dumped with dd and trimmed down to ~2GB after removing unused space in the file (the device never stores anything past 2GB) - The card does not have a file system but is rather adressed as a raw flash device.

 The main application comes with a DentalCR_SystemUpdater_1.1.2.exe that can update the target STM32/FPGA/Graphics etc. The unpacked data from the .exe is found in this repository.